• Skip to primary navigation

 • Have you tried Stuffed French Toast Yet?
 If not, add it to your list- soon!

-• If you are looking for a healthier option, this Strawberries and Cream Einkorn Porridge is really good and so healthy!
+• For a whole-grain, this Strawberries and Cream Einkorn Porridge is really good and so hearty!

 • Another fun recipe is these potato nests.
 They are easy to customize and perfect for a crowd!